 “I hate all this spam – what can I do about it?”

-There are obstacles we have to tackle when it comes to spam filtering.
-Spam filtering tools are still evolving and let’s face it are simply programs trying to determine based on known criteria what is spam or not.
+Only so much.
+Spam filtering tools are still evolving.
+Let’s face it; they are simply software programs trying to determine based on known criteria what is spam or not.
 And there is no context.

-Right now it is very common that some email you will receive – and send – will be misidentified as spammy and sent to junk or trash erroneously.
-This is called a false positive.
-Since spam isn’t going to go away, here are a few tips that can help you manage the inevitable!
+This is a false positive.
+Since spam isn’t going to go away, here are a few tips to help you manage the inevitable.

 Organize Your View

-Next, as you peruse the list, for those Subjects: that appear to be legitimate, take a quick look over to see who sent it.
-If the name is malformed, in all lower case, first name only, you don’t recognize it or doesn’t make sense – skip over it and you are safe to let the email be deleted.
+Next, as you peruse the list for those Subjects that appear to be legitimate, take a quick look over to see who sent it.
+If the name is in all lower case, the first name only, and you don’t recognize it or doesn’t make sense – skip over it.
+Then, you are safe to delete.

 Always Check Before Emptying

-Checking your trash before you clear it out can prevent the few emails that are misidentified as spam from getting deleted.
-In my email program, PostBox, I can right click and select as “Not Junk” so that future emails make it through.
+Checking your junk, spam, and trash before clearing these folders out will help not delete legitimate emails.
+In my email program, PostBox, I can right-click and select “Not Junk” so that future emails make it through.

 Whitelist Contacts Immediately

-If you sign up for newsletters or mailing lists, pay close attention to any notice of what email address you should immediately add to your approved or white list and then do it.
-Most sites will now tell you exactly what email address to whitelist.
-If you are not sure, add their dot com to your list so the email you want to receive from them comes through.
+If you sign up for newsletters or mailing lists, pay close attention to any notice of what email address you should immediately add to your approved or whitelist and then do it.
+Most sites will now tell you exactly what email address to add.
+If you are unsure, add their dot com to your list, so the email you want to receive from them comes through.

-On my sites I advise exactly what address I will be sending from on the confirmation page on some of my websites.
-I also request that folks to add it to their list so my emails get through.
-If you have a website do the same!
+I advise what email address I will be sending from on the confirmation page on some of my websites.
+I also request that folks to add it to their whitelist so my emails get through.
+If you have a website, you want to do the same thing.

 Use Attachment Limitations

-Set your download limit to match your available resources.
+You can set your download limit to match your available resources.
 Start at around 100,000 bytes.
-This means any attachment under 100K will be downloaded automatically and help keep your inbox clear while allowing you to review the really large attachments that come in that you were not expecting, could be spam or malicious.
+This means any attachment under 100K will be downloaded automatically and help keep your inbox.
+You then can review the larger attachments that come in that you were not expecting and that could be spam or malicious.

 Spam is not going anywhere…

-Yep, it is aggravating — and like you, I’m frustrated that I have to spend time dealing with it!
-But, by putting these tips in place, you’ll find a bit of relief by letting your email filters and software do the best they can do while you pick up the slack.
-Did I mention to not forget to always check your junk/trash before emptying?
+Yep, it is aggravating — and like you, I get frustrated that I have to spend time dealing with it.
+But, by putting these tips in place, you’ll find a bit of relief by letting your email filters and software do the best they can do.